tommyp/tommyp.org/src/content/blog/cruisenotes.md

 There's an extra all-inclusive drinks package.
 Working out the cost came to ~£1100 for both of us.
 Everyone in your cabin needs to take the package.
 We had decided not to do that in the run up to it, but our first drink of 2 cocktails would've cost us $40, so on the first day we changed our mind and splurged.

-We worked it out afterwards in the Royal Carribean app and reckon it would've cost us roughly double if we hadn't had the drinks package.
+We worked it out afterwards in the Royal Caribbean app and reckon it would've cost us roughly double if we hadn't had the drinks package.

 There were rumours of a 15 minute time limit on how frequently you can get drinks.
 I'm definitely not advocating you get free drinks and give them to people in your group who don't have the drinks package, but there's nothing stopping you.